KeerthanaPatnana/Quora-clone/README.md

 # Query Hub
 This project is simple clone of the popular question and answer website quora.
 ### Functionalities:
-  Login into the application qith google account
-  Add questions and answer
+  1.Login into the application with google account 2.Add questions and answer
-  Logout
+  3.Logout

 ### Technologies used:
   React — for Front End